mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ```
 To retrieve the vector of injected reactive powers ``\mathbf{Q}_{\text{r}} = [Q_{\text{r}ij}]``, use the following Julia command:
 ```@repl PowerFlowSolution
-𝐐ᵣ = analysis.branch.power.shunt.reactive
+𝐐ᵣ = power.shunt.reactive
 ```

 ---

 ## [Generator Powers](@id GeneratorPowersTutorials)
-The [`generator!`](@ref generator!) function provided by JuliaGrid can be used to compute powers associated with generators.
-This function populates the `generator` field of the `Analysis` type.
+The [`analysisGenerator`](@ref analysisGenerator) function provided by JuliaGrid can be used to compute powers associated with generators.
 Here is an example code snippet:
 ```@example PowerFlowSolution
-generator!(system, analysis)
+power = analysisGenerator(system, analysis)
 nothing # hide
 ```